2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

-2023 NBA Mock Draft 10.0: Latest intel 2 days out, predictions and analysis on all 58 picks
+2023 NBA Mock Draft 10.0: Latest intel on Wednesday, predictions and analysis on all 58 picks

 NEW YORK — The NBA Draft is Thursday (8 p.m.
 ET, ABC/ESPN) and after the NBA Draft Combine, agent pro days, team workouts and interviews, both the first and second rounds are starting to take shape.
 Everyone knows 7-foot-4 Victor Wembanyama is slated to go No. 1, and the uncertainty and speculation starts at No. 2 with the Charlotte Hornets.